 etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the specified state.

-The Kubernetes controller manager watches etcd for changes to objects such as replication, namespace, and service account controller objects, and then uses the API to enforce the specified state.
+The Controller Manager Server watches etcd for changes to objects such as replication, namespace, and serviceaccount controller objects, and then uses the API to enforce the specified state.
 Several such processes create a cluster with one active leader at a time.

-Some of these services on the control plane machines run as systemd services, while others run as static pods.
+Some of these services on the master machines run as systemd services, while others run as static Pods.

 Systemd services are appropriate for services that you need to always come up on that particular system shortly after it starts.
-For control plane machines, those include sshd, which allows remote login.
+For master machines, those include sshd, which allows remote login.
 It also includes services such as:

 - Kubelet (kubelet), which accepts requests for managing containers on the machine from master services.